psripathy/LEARNING/UberConf.md

      - This is the technical solution space where we create solutions for items from the problem space.
 It provides clear boundaries around specific parts of the system and making sure the concepts are not confused across different areas.
      - Identify Core Domains & Sub domains from the UL.
        - Core Domain
-         - This is the part of the business that delivers most value to the company. eg., Contract Management, Pricing & Billing, Vehicle Ordering/Allocation, CRM etc.
+         - This is the part of the business that delivers most value to the company. eg., Customer, Order, Vehicle etc.
        - Sub Domain
          - This is the part that supports the core domains that have explicit responsibilities and does only 1 thing.
          - eg., Fleet Maintenance/Repair, AME, Mileage Allocation, Insurance & Compliance etc.